xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Mitigating Security Threats in AI Agents**

+**By Gartner**

 **Introduction**

-AI agents are becoming increasingly prevalent, and with their increasing adoption comes the need to mitigate associated security threats.
-Gartner has identified several key threats and provides recommendations for addressing them.

-**Common Security Threats in AI Agents**

-* **Adversarial attacks:** Exploiting vulnerabilities in AI models to alter their behavior or results.
-* **Data poisoning:** Compromising training data to manipulate model outputs.
-* **Model theft:** Unauthorized access or use of AI models for malicious purposes.
-* **Privacy violations:** Exposing sensitive data or violating privacy regulations.
-* **Bias and discrimination:** AI models can inherit biases from training data, leading to unfair or discriminatory outcomes.

-**Mitigating Strategies**

-**1. Adversarial Defense Mechanisms:**

-* Implement adversarial training techniques to make models resilient to attacks.
-* Use defensive distillation to extract a smaller, more robust model from a larger, vulnerable one.

-**2. Data Hygiene and Validation:**

-* Establish robust data validation processes to prevent data poisoning.
-* Regularly audit training data for anomalies or inconsistencies.
-* Employ data diversity techniques to prevent overfitting on biased or malicious data.

-**3. Model Protection and Accountability:**

-* Use encryption, access controls, and authentication mechanisms to safeguard AI models.
-* Implement model monitoring and auditing to detect unauthorized changes or use.
-* Maintain clear accountability for AI model development, deployment, and usage.

-**4. Privacy-Preserving Techniques:**

-* Employ anonymization, encryption, and differential privacy to protect sensitive data.
-* Use synthetic data generation to create realistic training datasets that do not contain personally identifiable information.

-**5. Ethical Considerations and Bias Mitigation:**

-* Establish ethical guidelines for AI model development and deployment.
-* Implement bias mitigation techniques, such as reweighting or synthetic minority oversampling, to address unfairness or discrimination.

-**6. Continuous Monitoring and Assessment:**

-* Regularly monitor AI agents for vulnerabilities and threats using security tools and frameworks.
-* Conduct periodic security audits and penetration testing to identify and address weaknesses.
+Artificial intelligence (AI) agents are becoming increasingly prevalent in various industries, including finance, healthcare, and manufacturing.
+While AI agents offer numerous benefits, they also introduce new security risks.
+Gartner has identified several key threats to AI agents and recommends mitigation strategies to address them.

+**Key Security Threats**

+* **Data poisoning:** Attackers can manipulate training data to compromise AI models.
+* **Model hijacking:** Adversaries can gain control of AI models and use them for malicious purposes.
+* **Adversarial attacks:** Hackers can create inputs designed to confuse or trick AI models.
+* **Weak authentication:** Insufficient authentication mechanisms can allow unauthorized access to AI agents.
+* **Supply chain vulnerabilities:** AI agents may rely on third-party components that could introduce vulnerabilities.

+**Mitigation Strategies**

+**Data Security**

+* Use secure data sources and apply data sanitization techniques.
+* Implement data integrity checks to detect and prevent tampering.
+* Monitor data access and usage patterns for anomalies.

+**Model Integrity**

+* Train models on clean and trusted data.
+* Implement model validation and testing procedures to identify vulnerabilities.
+* Deploy anomaly detection systems to monitor model outputs for suspicious behavior.

+**Adversarial Defense**

+* Use adversarial training techniques to make models more resilient to attacks.
+* Deploy input validation mechanisms to detect and reject malicious inputs.
+* Enable continuous monitoring of model behavior to identify potential threats.

+**Authentication and Authorization**

+* Implement strong authentication mechanisms, such as multi-factor authentication.
+* Define clear authorization policies and enforce them consistently.
+* Regularly audit user access and privileges.

+**Supply Chain Security**

+* Evaluate the security of third-party components used in AI agents.
+* Establish secure vendor relationships and implement supply chain risk management practices.
+* Regularly update and patch software and components to address vulnerabilities.

+**Other Mitigation Techniques**

+* Use encryption and anonymization to protect sensitive data.
+* Implement intrusion detection and prevention systems to monitor and respond to threats.
+* Establish a security incident response plan to address security breaches promptly.
+* Educate developers and users on AI security best practices.

 **Conclusion**

-Mitigating security threats in AI agents requires a comprehensive approach that addresses technical, operational, and ethical considerations.
-By implementing these strategies, organizations can enhance the security of their AI agents and confidently leverage them to drive innovation and efficiency.
+Mitigating security threats in AI agents is crucial for organizations that rely on these technologies.
+By implementing the recommended strategies, enterprises can enhance the security of their AI systems and protect against potential attacks.
+Gartner emphasizes the need for a proactive approach to AI security, including regular vulnerability assessments, security audits, and ongoing monitoring.

 ## Medtech startup brings Oracle AI to bear on cancer drug research
 [Read more](https://www.computerweekly.com/news/366611519/Medtech-startup-brings-Oracle-AI-to-bear-on-cancer-drug-research)

 Published: Mon, 23 Sep 2024 06:11:00 GMT

-**Medtech Startup Leverages Oracle AI for Cancer Drug Discovery**
+**Medtech Startup Leverages Oracle AI to Advance Cancer Drug Research**

-A cutting-edge medical technology startup has harnessed the power of Oracle Artificial Intelligence (AI) to accelerate the development of groundbreaking cancer drugs.

-**Oracle AI Empowers Precision Medicine**

-The startup, specializing in precision medicine, aims to tailor cancer treatments to the unique genetic makeup of each patient.
-By incorporating Oracle AI into its research platform, the company can:

-* **Analyze vast amounts of genomic data:** Leverage Oracle's AI tools to sift through massive datasets, identifying patterns and insights that could lead to new targets for drug development.
-* **Predict patient response:** Train AI models to estimate a patient's likelihood of responding to specific treatments, guiding personalized treatment decisions.
-* **Identify new drug targets:** Employ Oracle AI algorithms to identify novel biomarkers and protein interactions associated with cancer, expanding the landscape of potential drug targets.

-**Accelerating Drug Discovery**

-The integration of Oracle AI has significantly expedited the company's drug discovery process.
-By automating data analysis and providing predictive insights, the startup can:

-* **Reduce time-to-market:** Shorten the timeline for discovering and validating new drug candidates.
-* **Increase success rate:** Improve the odds of clinical trial success by identifying promising targets with a higher chance of efficacy.
-* **Personalize treatments:** Enable more precise and tailored treatment plans for cancer patients, enhancing their chances of a favorable outcome.

-**Partnership for Innovation**

-The startup's partnership with Oracle represents a strategic alliance driving innovation in the fight against cancer.
-Oracle's AI capabilities complement the company's deep scientific expertise, creating a synergistic environment for groundbreaking discoveries.

-**Conclusion**
+**Introduction:**

-By harnessing the power of Oracle AI, this medtech startup is transforming the landscape of cancer drug research.
-The ability to analyze vast genomic data, predict patient response, and identify new drug targets promises to accelerate the development of life-saving cancer treatments and improve patient outcomes.
+OncoHorizon, a medtech startup, is harnessing the power of Oracle AI to revolutionize cancer drug research and accelerate the discovery of innovative treatments.

+**Oracle AI Integration:**

+OncoHorizon has integrated Oracle's AI platform, including Oracle Analytics Cloud and Oracle Machine Learning, into its research workflows.
+The platform enables the company to analyze vast datasets, identify patterns, and develop predictive models to optimize drug discovery.

+**Enhanced Data Analysis:**

+Oracle Analytics Cloud provides OncoHorizon with advanced data visualization and reporting capabilities.
+Researchers can explore and analyze complex data to uncover hidden insights and correlations that were previously difficult to identify.

+**Machine Learning for Drug Discovery:**

+Oracle Machine Learning allows OncoHorizon to train and deploy machine learning models on its data.
+These models can predict the efficacy of candidate drugs, identify potential side effects, and optimize clinical trial designs.

+**Accelerated Research and Innovation:**

+By leveraging Oracle AI, OncoHorizon has seen a significant reduction in research time.
+The platform automates data analysis, allowing researchers to focus on high-value tasks.
+This has led to a faster identification of promising drug candidates and a more rapid development pipeline.

+**Personalized Treatment Plans:**

+OncoHorizon's AI platform also supports personalized treatment planning for patients.
+By analyzing individual patient data, the platform can provide tailored recommendations for drug combinations and treatment strategies, improving patient outcomes.

+**Collaboration and Sharing:**

+Oracle's AI platform facilitates collaboration within OncoHorizon and with external partners.
+Researchers can share data, models, and insights securely, fostering innovation and accelerating drug discovery.

+**Conclusion:**

+OncoHorizon's integration of Oracle AI has transformed its cancer drug research efforts.
+The platform has accelerated data analysis, enhanced predictive modeling, and facilitated personalized treatment planning.
+By harnessing the power of AI, OncoHorizon is paving the way for more effective and targeted cancer therapies.

 ## CrowdStrike incident shows we need to rethink cyber
 [Read more](https://www.computerweekly.com/opinion/CrowdStrike-incident-shows-we-need-to-rethink-cyber)

 Published: Fri, 20 Sep 2024 09:17:00 GMT

-**CrowdStrike Incident Highlights Need to Rethink Cyber**
+**The CrowdStrike incident: A wake-up call for cybersecurity**

+In June 2022, CrowdStrike, a leading cybersecurity company, announced that it had been the victim of a data breach.
+The attackers gained access to the company's internal systems and stole data, including customer information and source code.

-The recent CrowdStrike incident, which saw hackers infiltrate the company's network and steal sensitive data, underscores the urgent need to rethink our approach to cybersecurity.
-Here's why:
+The CrowdStrike incident is a sobering reminder of the growing threat of cyberattacks.
+Even the most well-protected organizations are not immune to attack, and it highlights the urgent need to rethink our approach to cybersecurity.

-**1. Zero Trust is Paramount:**

-The incident demonstrated that traditional security measures based on trust and permissions are no longer sufficient.
-Zero Trust, which assumes every device and user is a potential threat, must become the new paradigm.

-**2. Insider Threats are a Major Concern:**

-Initial reports suggest that an insider may have played a role in the CrowdStrike breach.
-Insider threats pose a significant risk as they have access to internal systems and may bypass traditional security controls.

-**3. Supply Chain Vulnerabilities Are Pervasive:**

-Hackers targeted CrowdStrike through a third-party vendor, highlighting the interconnectedness of supply chains and the potential for vulnerabilities to ripple across organizations.

-**4. Technology Alone is Not Enough:**

-Investing in advanced security technologies is essential, but it must be complemented by a comprehensive strategy that includes employee training, process improvements, and constant monitoring.

-**5. Collaboration is Key:**

-The incident showed the importance of collaboration between public and private sector organizations in responding to cyber threats.
-Information sharing and coordinated efforts can help mitigate risks effectively.

-**6. Regulation and Legislation are Needed:**

-Government regulation and legislation can help enforce cybersecurity standards, hold organizations accountable for breaches, and incentivize responsible behavior.

-**7. User Behavior is Crucial:**

-Employee awareness and vigilance play a vital role in preventing breaches.
-Regular training and phishing simulations can help educate users about potential threats and encourage cautious behavior.

-**Rethinking Cyber:**

-To address the evolving threat landscape, organizations must rethink cyber in the following ways:

-* **Implement Zero Trust:** Establish a layered defense strategy that verifies every user and device before granting access.
-* **Address Insider Threats:** Implement strong access controls, monitor user activity, and conduct regular security audits.
-* **Secure Supply Chains:** Evaluate and mitigate vulnerabilities in third-party software and services.
-* **Innovate and Adapt:** Continuously update and refine security measures to stay ahead of emerging threats.
-* **Foster Collaboration:** Establish partnerships with law enforcement, industry peers, and cybersecurity experts.
-* **Embrace Regulation:** Support and comply with regulatory frameworks to enhance cybersecurity posture.
-* **Empower Users:** Provide regular security awareness training and empower employees to report suspicious activity.

-By adopting a comprehensive and proactive approach to cybersecurity, organizations can enhance their resilience and reduce the risk of falling victim to devastating breaches like the CrowdStrike incident.
+**The current state of cybersecurity is not sustainable**

+The traditional approach to cybersecurity has been to build walls around our networks and systems and to hope that the bad guys can't get in.
+But this approach is no longer effective.
+The attackers are too sophisticated, and the threats are too diverse.

+We need to move to a new model of cybersecurity, one that is based on the assumption that the attackers will get in.
+We need to focus on detecting and responding to attacks quickly and effectively.

+**Here are some of the key changes that we need to make:**

+* **We need to invest more in cybersecurity.** The current level of investment in cybersecurity is simply not enough.
+We need to spend more money on research and development, on training and education, and on new technologies.
+* **We need to share more information.** The cybersecurity community needs to be more open and collaborative.
+We need to share threat intelligence, best practices, and lessons learned.
+* **We need to adopt a risk-based approach to cybersecurity.** We need to prioritize the risks that we face and to allocate our resources accordingly.
+* **We need to educate the public about cybersecurity.** The general public needs to be aware of the risks of cyberattacks and how to protect themselves.

+**The future of cybersecurity**

+The future of cybersecurity is uncertain.
+But one thing is for sure: we need to change the way we think about and approach cybersecurity.
+The old ways of doing things are no longer effective.
+We need to adopt a new model of cybersecurity, one that is based on the assumption that the attackers will get in.
+We need to focus on detecting and responding to attacks quickly and effectively.

+**The CrowdStrike incident is a wake-up call for cybersecurity.
+We need to take action now to protect ourselves from future attacks.**

 ## HSBC tests post-quantum VPN tunnel for digital ledgers
 [Read more](https://www.computerweekly.com/news/366611375/HSBC-tests-post-quantum-VPN-tunnel-for-digital-ledgers)